 Each of these institutes have created a Star Cluster of world-class talent that represent an entire ecosystem for driving progress from basic science to clinical trials to biotech delivery to patients through statewide and international collaboration.
 Thus far, we have completed maps for the San Diego region, UCLA, USC, Gladstone, UC Davis, UCSF, UC Santa Barbara, UC Irvine and Cedars-Sinai; we are finalizing diagrams for the remaining Institute Star Cluster maps.

 Robert Klein authored and Chaired the campaign for California’s Proposition 71, the $6 billion “California Stem Cell Research and Cures” Citizens’ Initiative.

-Ms. Bass holds a Bachelor of Art degree in Public Policy, with a concentration in Health Policy, from Stanford University.
+Ms. Bass serves on the Stem Cell Research Oversight Committee of the University of California, Berkeley, and holds a Bachelor of Art degree in Public Policy, with a concentration in Health Policy and Biomedical Ethics, from Stanford University.